Gaëtan Wittebolle.

 Chapter 5 · 10 min reading

 What this chapter teaches you: the 2-document planning method that turns a vague idea into a delivered feature with no surprises.
-It's what separates a random outcome from a predictable one.
+What separates a random outcome from a predictable one.
 Reading time: 10 minutes.

 Why it's non-negotiable